Matt Haney: San Francisco School Board (2012–2019)

 In April 2012, Haney announced his candidacy for the San Francisco Board of Education election for one of four open seats.
 He was elected in the November 2012 San Francisco general election, placing fourth behind three incumbents.
 Haney replaced Norman Yee, who forwent re-election to run for the San Francisco Board of Supervisors.

 Upon his election, Haney was the youngest member of the commission and one of the only members of an urban school board in California under the age of 35.
 Prior to his election, he served two years on San Francisco Unified School District’s Public Education Enrichment Fund Community Advisory Committee and Restorative Justice Committee.

 Haney, Sandra Lee Fewer, and Shamann Walton authored a resolution that required the district's food vendor to disclose the origin of their food products.
 It passed with a unanimous vote in May 2016.

 While serving as president of the school board, Haney proposed on Twitter that George Washington High School should be renamed to honor poet Maya Angelou, an alumna of the school.
 He cited objections to George Washington's role as a slaveowner.
 He also proposed removing but not painting over the Life of Washington mural by Victor Arnautoff inside of the school.
 He cited his objection to its depiction of slavery and dead Native Americans.
 Haney and Commissioner Stevon Cook co-authored a resolution in 2018 to establish a panel to examine which schools to rename.

-Haney introduced a resolution calling for the end of the current all-choice-based student assignment system.
+Haney introduced a resolution calling for the end of the current all-choice-based student-assignment system.

 President Barack Obama endorsed Haney during his re-election campaign in 2016.
 It was one of the 150 endorsements he made the weekend prior to the 2016 United States elections.
-Haney was previously a volunteer for Obama's 2008 presidential campaign but had not sought out the endorsement.
+Haney was previously a volunteer for Obama's 2008 presidential campaign but had not sought the endorsement.